User ResearchBehavioural DesignService DesignEnterprise UXShipped · 2024

 To Clarity

-Shift demand planning from reactive editing to focused, intentional decision-making through structured processes and relationships that reduce cognitive load and enable proactive system learning.
+Shift demand planning from reactive editing to focused & intentional decision-making using explainability, traceability, controls and proactive system learning.

 / Strategic Values For Tool /